3 min read

 We might experience this in our body as jealousy.

-Answering a) may indicate the presence of "fixed mindset" thinking.
-Popularised by Stanford University psychologist Carol Dweck in her brilliant book, Mindset, this term is used to describe the view that our traits (intelligence, personality, talents etc.) are "unchangeable".
-Historically reinforced by Western society, most of us have at least some residue of this thinking in some area of life.
+Answering a may indicate the presence of "fixed mindset" thinking.
+Popularised by Stanford University psychologist Carol Dweck[1], this term describes the view that our traits (intelligence, personality, talents etc.) are unchangeable.
+Historically reinforced by Western society, most of us have at least some residue of this thinking.

-The difficulty with this mindset is that it doesn't allow space for us to grow and evolve.
-It limits us exclusively to the hand of cards we were dealt with at birth, cutting us off from the possibility of fulfilling all we might become.
-If we weren't born with the royal flush this actor was, why bother?
+The downside to this mindset is that it doesn't allow space for growth and evolution.
+It limits us exclusively to the hand of cards we were dealt at birth, cutting us off from the possibility of fulfilling all we might become.
+If we weren't born with this actor's royal flush, why bother?

 We might experience this in our body as resentment.

-Answering b) may suggest a handing over of power — however large or small — to luck and good fortune.
-While there's inevitably some percentage of magic behind every success story, we do ourselves a great disservice to overestimate what this percentage may be.
+Answering b may suggest a relinquishing of power — however large or small — to luck and chance.
+While there's inevitably a percentage of magic behind every success story, we do ourselves a great disservice overestimating what this percentage may be.

-The difficulty with this mindset is that it acquits us of taking full responsibility.
-If we believe luck accounts for, say, 70% of results received, and we believe we have bad luck, we give away at least 60% of our control before we even start.
-And in an industry such as ours, we could be putting that 60% to far better use.
+The downside to this mindset is that it acquits us of taking full responsibility.
+For instance, if we believe luck accounts for 70% of success, and further, we believe we have bad luck, we throw away almost three-quarters of our control before we even start.
+And in an industry like ours, that 70% could be put to far better use.

 We might experience this in our body as guilt.

-Answering c) may hint to a recognition that we could be doing more.
-We might already be doing some work — maybe even more than most others — but deep down we see if we really, truly wanted success right now, we could be doing more.
-After all, "success" is just a better set of actions.
+Answering c may hint at a recognition that we could be doing more.
+We might already be doing some work — maybe even more than most — but deep down we acknowledge that if we really, truly wanted success right now, we'd need to up our game.
+After all, sustained success is just a better set of actions.

-The difficulty with this mindset is that there are now no limits and no excuses — our success lies in our own hands.
-If this actor has risen through their intention, discipline and commitment, we can too.
-Sure, nature and fortune play their part, but they haven't been given centre stage.
+The downside to this mindset is that there are no excuses.
+It reminds us our potential for success lies squarely in our own hands.
+If this actor has risen through their intention, discipline, and commitment, we can too.
+Yes, nature and fortune play their part, but they aren't given centre stage.
 That spot's ours.

 Rewriting the script

 The point of this thought experiment is to recognise that any one of the above is an absolutely valid response.
-And that being so, we come to recognise our ability to choose another equally valid response — should we desire.
+And that being so, we realise our ability to choose another equally valid response — should we desire.
 If our current narrative isn't serving us, we can decide to test drive a more empowering alternative.

-Should Manning's statement be correct (and there's a lot of science supporting him on this), making our mindset an ally is then an extremely high leverage move.
-Yet one we can even make while scrolling Instagram in bed on a Saturday morning.
+Should Manning's statement be correct (and there's a lot of science supporting him on this), making our mindset an ally is then an extremely high-leverage move.
+Yet, one we can make while scrolling Instagram in bed on a Saturday morning.

 Namaste in bed gif